-Front Line Ownership (FLO) is a quality improvement approach which deeply engages with staff to empower and encourage them to creatively develop solutions to challenges they face daily.
+Front Line Ownership (FLO) is a quality improvement approach which deeply engages with staff to empower and encourage staff to creatively develop solutions to challenges they face daily.
 FLO encourages front-line staff to acknowledge their own capacity and potential.

 FLO focuses on positive deviants and the use of liberating structures.
 For more information on liberating structures see Liberating Structures or join our Liberating Structures user group - contact us through twitter on @LSUsers for more information or through our contact details on the main staff engagement page.

-The benefits of using a front line ownership ethos is widely recognised in international literature to improve not only staff engagement metrics but patient outcomes and experience.
+The benefits of using a front line ownership ethos is widely recognised in international literature to improve not only staff engagement but patient outcomes and experience.
 If you want to improve service delivery, consider how you might use this approach in your work.
 The principles are simple and easy to use.
 We hope you find them helpful.
 You can also read about our work in University Hospital Kerry as an example of front line ownership by clicking on the case study below.

 Principles of Front Line Ownership